 Contracts or contract features that provide protection to the policyholder from capital market risk, including equity, interest rate or foreign exchange risk, and expose us to other-than-nominal capital market risk are classified as MRBs.
 We issue certain annuity contracts and other investment contracts that include MRBs that have been bifurcated from the host contract.
-The Retirement and Income Solutions segment offers variable annuity products with GMWB riders and GMDB riders, including the GMDB for its RILA products that offer return-of-premium death benefits.
-The Principal Asset Management segment offers defined contribution plans in Asia with a guarantee on the minimum account balance under certain qualifying events.
+The Retirement and Income Solutions segment offers variable annuity products with GMWB riders and GMDB riders, including return - of - premium GMDB and GMWB riders for its RILA products.
+The Principal Asset Management segment offered defined contribution plans in Asia with a guarantee on the minimum account balance under certain qualifying events.
+These were closed in the second quarter of 2024.